niklasvh/html2canvas/readme.md

 ###So what isn't included yet?###

 There are still a lot of CSS properties missing, including most CSS3 properties such as <code>text-shadow</code>, <code>box-radius</code> etc. as well as all elements created by the browser, such as radio and checkbox buttons and list icons.
 I will compile a full list of supported elements and CSS properties soon.
-There is no support for opacity or z-index layering yet either and <code>object</code> content such as Flash will most likely never be supported.
+ There is no support for <code>frame</code> and <code>object</code> content such as Flash.

 ### Examples ###